ZjpWei/Melody/README.md

 2. Follow README.md in `CRC_Real` for CRC data analysis.

-3. Follow README.md in `Prediction` for Random split prediction and Leave-one-study-out prediction
+3. Follow README.md in `Prediction` for Random-split prediction and Leave-one-study-out prediction

 ## 2. Simulation